Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable5.md

 - [https://www.uml-diagrams.org/multi-layered-application-uml-model-diagram-example.html](https://www.uml-diagrams.org/multi-layered-application-uml-model-diagram-example.html)

 Provide a brief rationale of your architecture explaining why you designed it that way.

+The reason we went with this kind of architecture is so that we could future proof control and security into newer versions of our product.
+We wanted to have the user to have as little access as possible to our product.
+To do this we implemented a 3 layer design that was split into a user interface layer, a network layer, and a backend layer.
+The goal of the user interface layer was to clearly display what the user must do to use our product.
+The network layers goal was to seperate what was running on the users computer to give us more control of who was logging into our product.
+The goal of the backend layer was to verify that the user is who they said they were, and not some random person attempting to use the user's credentials.

 ## Class diagram (Brock)